Avera Addiction Care Center

 Emily's death on May 16, 2018 was a shock to her family who did not realize she was injecting heroin.
 The dose Emily used that day, unbeknownst to her, was laced with enough fentanyl to kill several people.

 In coping with the loss of their beautiful daughter and sister, Emily's family has vowed to do everything possible to give others hope of recovery from addiction.

 Emily's Hope will help offset the cost of treatment and allow more people struggling with addiction to get the help they need.
 Removing financial barriers and getting people suffering from addiction into proper treatment is the first step toward restoration, not only of the addict, but of the addict's entire family.

 Support Emily's Hope Today

 Treatment in this center is strictly voluntary for people who want to get better.
-The design of the building will center around the Avera philosophy of care and mission, while also implementing techniques and resources gained through our membership in the Hazelden Betty Ford Patient Care Network.
-The center will feature 32 private rooms with separate areas for men and women, a space for day treatment, a group dining space, a meditation room that is respectful to all faiths and a home-like environment with an outdoor courtyard and walking trails.
+The design of the building is centered around the Avera philosophy of care and mission, while also implementing techniques and resources gained through our membership in the Hazelden Betty Ford Patient Care Network.
+The center features 32 private rooms with separate areas for men and women, a space for day treatment, a group dining space, a meditation room that is respectful to all faiths and a home-like environment with an outdoor courtyard and walking trails.